 You can also get support from the NHS Volunteer Responders to help with your shopping.
 The scheme has volunteers who can collect and deliver shopping, medication or other essential supplies to those who are shielding.

 There are also check in and chat volunteers who provide telephone support to individuals who are at risk of loneliness.

-This support will continue after the 31 July and you can call 0808 196 3646 to arrange this help.
+This support will continue until at least March 2021 and you can call 0808 196 3646 to arrange this help.
 You can also apply online.

 What about hospital or GP appointments?

 The advice from the government is that wherever possible, during this time, people should try to access medical help remotely, for example over the phone or internet.

 However, you should continue to access the essential services that you need, and you should contact the NHS if you need urgent or emergency care.

 If you have a scheduled hospital or other medical appointment, talk to your GP or specialist to ensure you continue to receive the care you need in an appropriate setting, and to determine which of these appointments are absolutely essential.

 It's possible that your hospital may need to cancel or postpone some clinics and appointments.
 You should contact your hospital or clinic to confirm appointments.

 Please note: guidance in the video below was correct at the time of filming during the begininning of the pandemic.
 Some Government restrictions and guidance may have changed multiple times since filming.